assist-project/dtls-fuzzer/README.md

 'experiments/configs' contains configuration files used in learning experiments.
 A few SUTs have specific needs (TinyDTLS uses raw keys for example), hence they require tailored configuration files (which typically, bear the SUT's name, e.g. 'tinydtls.config').

+**Retransmission inclusion** determines whether retransmissions are included in the output.
+Enabling this option is preferred provided the SUT does not generate timeout-triggered retransmissions, which will lead to non-determinism, often resulting in learning failure.
+Disabling this option excludes from outputs/discards retransmissions, making learning more reliable at the expense of less informative models.
+Information is lost because also discarded are input-triggered retransmissions which do not cause non-determinism.

+'include_oo.config' and 'exclude_oo.config' are standard configuration files, usable with most SUTs, with retransmission inclusion enabled and disabled, respectively.

 #### Learning alphabet
 The learning alphabet is an .xml file which defines all the inputs used, where each input is associated implicitly or explicitly with a message that is sent on executing the input.
-We can provide our own alphabet instead of the one supplied by the argument file.
 Example alphabets are available in 'examples/alphabets'.
-Each input has an optional the optional parameters:
+Each input has the following optional parameters:

-1. **name** the string by which the input will appear on the model
+1. **name**, string by which the input is referred in models, tests, logs...
+It serves as the input's unique identifier;
-2. **extendedWait** amount of time waited in addition to the response timeout executing this particular input
+2. **extendedWait**, amount of time waited in addition to the response timeout executing this particular input.

 An alphabet will typically comprise one or more ClientHelloInputs using different cipher suites, ClientKeyExchangeInputs using different key exchange algorithms which normally correspond to the cipher suites in ClientHelloInputs, a FinishedInput, a ChangeCipherSpecInput and several GenericTlsInputs.
 These latter inputs are used for (sending) custom **TLS-Attacker** messages whose contents should not change between executions.